back

 A private real estate loan is a long-term mortgage loan that helps interested homebuyers and real estate investors refinance or purchase properties.
 Private real estate loans are available from friends, family members, and businesses instead of institutional lenders.

-Private real estate loans are an alternative option for low-credit borrowers that want more favorable loan terms and a faster approval process.
+Private real estate loans are an alternative option for low-credit borrowers who want more favorable loan terms and a faster approval process.
 Private home loans are a less popular option than conventional mortgages, but they offer specific benefits.

 What Are the Benefits of Private Real Estate Loans?